SpecterOps/SnowHound/README.md

 The final view is [grants_to_roles](https://docs.snowflake.com/en/sql-reference/account-usage/grants_to_roles), which maintains a list of all the privileges granted to roles.
 This glue ultimately allows users to interact with the different Snowflake entities.
 This view can be enumerated using the following command.
 The results should be saved as a CSV file named grants_to_roles.csv.

 ```
-SELECT * FROM snowflake.account_usage.grants_to_roles WHERE GRANTED_ON IN ('ACCOUNT', 'APPLICATION', 'DATABASE', 'INTEGRATION', 'ROLE', 'USER', 'WAREHOUSE');
+SELECT * FROM snowflake.account_usage.grants_to_roles WHERE GRANTED_ON IN ('ACCOUNT', 'APPLICATION', 'DATABASE', 'INTEGRATION', 'ROLE', 'SCHEMA', 'USER', 'WAREHOUSE');
 ```

 ### Generating BloodHound OpenGraph Payload